dnsimple/dnsimple-support/content/articles/spf-record.markdown

 The `all` mechanism matches any address.
 This is usually used as the last mechanism which defines how to handle any sender IP that did not match the previous mechanisms.

-All mechanisms may specify qualifiers for how to handle a match.
+All mechanisms may specify qualifiers for how to handle a match:

+- `+` for pass
+- `-` for fail
+- `~` for soft fail
+- `?` for neutral

 As previously mentioned, the default handling rule is pass, which is the same as the `+` qualifier.
-Other qualifiers that may be specified include `-` for fail, `~` for soft fail, and `?` for neutral.
-If a mechanism matches and specifies `-` (fail) then

 ## SPF Modifiers